The Basics of Osteoarthritis

 Your doctor may use X-rays to help confirm the diagnosis and make sure you don't have another type of arthritis.
 X-rays show how much joint damage has occurred.
 An MRI may be necessary to get a better look at the joint and surrounding tissues if the X-ray results do not clearly point to arthritis or another condition.

-Sometimes blood tests will be given to determine if you have a different type of arthritis.
+Sometimes, blood tests will be performed to determine if you have a different type of arthritis.

 If fluid has accumulated in the joints, your doctor may remove some of the fluid (called joint aspiration) for examination under a microscope to rule out other diseases.

 Osteoarthritis usually is treated by a combination of treatments, including exercise, weight loss if needed, medications, physical therapy with muscle strengthening exercises, hot and cold compresses to the painful joint, removal of joint fluid, injection of medications into the joint, and use of supportive devices such as crutches or canes.
 Surgery may be helpful to relieve pain when other treatment options have not been effective.